silinternational/ecs-deploy/README.md

         -M | --max                    maximumPercent: The upper limit on the number of running tasks during a deployment. (default: 200)
         -t | --timeout                Default is 90s.
 Script monitors ECS Service for new task definition to be running.
         -e | --tag-env-var            Get image tag name from environment variable.
 If provided this will override value specified in image name argument.
-        -to | --tag-only              New tag to apply to all images defined in the task (multi-container task).
+        -to | --tag-only              New tag to apply to 'main' image (first one) defined in the task (multi-container task).
 If provided this will override value specified in image name argument.
         --max-definitions             Number of Task Definition Revisions to persist before deregistering oldest revisions.
                                       Note: This number must be 1 or higher (i.e. keep only the current revision ACTIVE).
                                             Max definitions causes all task revisions not matching criteria to be deregistered, even if they're created manually.